How do I troubleshoot 503 errors returned while using Classic Load Balancer?

 I'm seeing HTTP 503 errors in Classic Load Balancer access logs, CloudWatch metrics, or when hitting the load balancer's DNS name in the browser or from my clients.
-How do I fix this?

 For example, check the SpilloverCount and SurgeQueueLength CloudWatch metrics.
-If SurgeQueueLength is at or near the maximum of 1,024 queued requests, or SpilloverCount is a non-zero number, that indicates that the back end can’t serve requests as fast as they’re coming in, or isn’t able to serve requests at all.
+If SurgeQueueLength is at or near the maximum of 1,024 queued requests, or SpilloverCount is a non-zero number, then that indicates that the back end can’t serve requests as fast as they’re coming in, or isn’t able to serve requests at all.

 Also check CPUUtilization CloudWatch metrics for your backend instances—if you see that the CPU utilization is spiking to 100%, or is consistently high over long periods of time, then consider adding more backend instances, or resize the current instances to larger sizes.
 For instructions on checking other values, such as memory and disk usage, check the instance vendor’s documentation.